scanberg/viamd/ext/imgui/docs/README.md

 **Why the odd dual naming, "Dear ImGui" vs "ImGui"?**

-The library started its life and is best known as "ImGui" only due to the fact that I didn't give it a proper name when I released it.
-However, the term IMGUI (immediate-mode graphical user interface) was coined before and is being used in variety of other situations.
+The library started its life as "ImGui" due to the fact that I didn't give it a proper name when I released 1.0 and had no particular expectation that it would taker off.
+However, the term IMGUI (immediate-mode graphical user interface) was coined before and is being used in variety of other situations (e.g. Unity uses it own implementation of the IMGUI paradigm).
 It seemed confusing and unfair to hog the name.
-To reduce the ambiguity without affecting existing codebases, I have decided on an alternate, longer name "dear imgui" that people can use to refer to this specific library in ambiguous situations.
+To reduce the ambiguity without affecting existing codebases, I have decided on an alternate, longer name "Dear ImGui" that people can use to refer to this specific library in ambiguous situations.
+Please try to refer to it as "Dear ImGui".

 **How can I tell whether to dispatch mouse/keyboard to imgui or to my application?**
 <br>**How can I display an image?
 What is ImTextureID, how does it works?**